Key Biscayne: 1920s to 1950s

-The Florida Land Boom was over.
-There was no bridge built and no development on Key Biscayne for the next two decades.
+The Florida land boom was over, and no bridge was built and no development took place on Key Biscayne for the next two decades.
 William Matheson died in 1930, leaving the island to his children.
 In 1939, the U.S. Navy approved a proposal to develop Virginia Key as an air base and sea port.
 There was talk of putting an air base on the north end of Key Biscayne.

-In 1940, William Matheson's heirs donated 808.8 acres of land (including 2 mi of beach on the Atlantic Ocean) on the northern end of Key Biscayne to Dade County to be used as a public park (later named Crandon Park).
+In 1940, William Matheson's heirs donated 808.8 acres of land, including 2 mi of beach on the Atlantic Ocean, on the northern end of Key Biscayne to Dade County to be used as a public park, later named Crandon Park.
 The county commissioner who negotiated the gift, Charles H. Crandon, had offered to have the county build a causeway to Key Biscayne in exchange for the land donation.
 As planning for the air and sea complex on Virginia Key was proceeding, construction on a causeway to Virginia Key started in 1941.

 The Attack on Pearl Harbor and the entry of the United States into World War II stopped all work on the causeway and the development of Virginia Key.
 After the war, Crandon pushed on with the development project.
-He got financier Ed Ball to buy six million (U.S.) dollars worth of bonds financing construction of the causeway.
-The causeway was named for Eddie Rickenbacker, World War I flying ace, and founder and president of the Miami-based Eastern Air Lines.
+He got financier Ed Ball to buy six million (U.S.) dollars' worth of bonds financing construction of the causeway.
+The causeway was named for Eddie Rickenbacker, a World War I flying ace, and founder and president of the Miami-based Eastern Air Lines.

 Starting in 1951, the Mackle Construction Company offered new homes on the island for US$9,540, with just US$500 down.
 A U.S. Post Office contract branch was opened, the Community Church started holding services, and the Key Biscayne Elementary School opened in 1952.

+The residents of Key Biscayne successfully petitioned the Dade County Commission allow a referendum on incorporating the community.
+The referendum passed and the Village of Key Biscayne was incorporated in 1991, the first new municipality in the county in 30 years.